 Students who declare their caring responsibilities to Student Services may receive additional financial support.

-Students under the age of 25, who are recognised as independent or estranged may receive additional financial support.
+Students under the age of 25, who are recognised as independent or estranged by the Student Loans Company may receive additional financial support.

 Students with children who receive maximum benefit support may be entitled to additional financial support.

-The Harris Bursary is run by a charity and is aimed at students who require support to aid their studies, including course-related enrichment activities, equipment, materials or living costs.
+The Harris Bursary is run by a charity and aims to support students who require support to aid their studies, including course-related enrichment activities, equipment, materials or living costs.

 Develop your financial skills for life and learn how to better manage your money with Blackbullion.

 Access independent financial advice including information about debt and welfare benefits.

 Information and support from experienced advisors about your funding and help with complex queries.

 You may be asked to provide supporting evidence of your income and expenditure as part of the process of applying for Financial Support.
-The evidence we ask for is dependent upon your circumstances.
+The evidence we require will depend on your circumstances.

 For Financial Support Enquiries: